qsabino/PBM-Claims-Analytics/README.md

 **v2: the PostgreSQL analysis.**

-**v3: Excel reference.** Covers Power Query import, Power Pivot relationships, DAX measures, and dashboard build-out.
+**v3: Excel reference.** Covers Power Query import, Power Pivot relationships, DAX measures, and interactive dashboard build-out.
 The same dataset and business questions will be re-run Power BI in later versions, so the same findings can be compared across tools.

 **v1.2: Added machine learning layer in scikit-learn.** A classification model to predict claim denial risk and a regression model to estimate claim amounts.
 Moth models evaluated with standard metrics.